 Avoid delays on your Dependent claims by updating your Dependent's medical coverage information.
-Just log on to www.healthselectoftexas.com or call (800) 252-8039 toll-free to update your COB information.
+Visit www.healthselectoftexas.com or call Blue Cross and Blue Shield of Texas at (800) 252-8039 to update your COB information.
 You will need the name of your Dependent's other medical coverage, along with the policy number.